Adaptive management in the Padthaway Water Allocation Plan

 Resource condition update for the Padthaway Prescribed Wells Area

-In the lead up to the first assessment of resource condition against the adaptive management framework the following update is provided.
-This pre-dates the 2025 adoption and implementation of the Padthaway Water Allocation Plan.
+Included on this page is also the Spring 2024 resource condition update which pre-dates the 2025 adoption and implementation of the Padthaway Water Allocation Plan 2025.
 It is provided for information purposes only; it cannot be used to trigger a management action under the Padthaway Water Allocation Plan.

 Spring 2024 groundwater levels against the resource condition triggers, limit and management threshold